IB DP at Vanguard

 Vanguard IB Office Contacts:

-- Stephanie DeVilling, International Baccalaureate Coordinator
+- Stephanie DeVilling, IB DP Coordinator

-- Jan Raym, International Baccalaureate Counselor
+- Jan Raym, IB DP Counselor

-For assistance or questions, please contact the IB office at (352) 671-4908.
+For assistance or questions, please contact the IB Office at (352) 671-4908.

 The International Baccalaureate Diploma program is a rigorous pre-university course of study that meets the needs of the highly motivated secondary school student.
 Designed as a comprehensive curriculum that allows its graduates to fulfill requirements of the various national system of education, the IB program is based on the pattern of no single country.
 It provides students of different linguistic, cultural, and educational backgrounds with the intellectual, social, and critical perspectives necessary for the adult world that lies ahead of them.

 The education of the “whole person” takes on a special significance as we enter the twenty-first century when knowledge continues to expand dramatically; when advanced technologies and global economies have tied together vastly different cultures; when the world is bound too closely for provincial ideologies to guide political thought; when to exist in a world community requires appreciation and understanding of cultural diversity; and when cooperation alone will solve global problems.
 It is essential, therefore, that academic training provide students with the values and opportunities that will enable them to succeed in a competitive modern world.